heroku/terraform-provider-heroku/website/docs/r/team_collaborator.html.markdown

 ## Argument Reference
 * `app` - (Required) The name of the team app that the team collaborator will be added to.
 * `email` - (Required) Email address of the team collaborator
-* `permissions` - (Required) A list of permissions that will be granted to the team collaborator.
+* `permissions` - (Required) List of permissions that will be granted to the team collaborator.
 The order in which individual permissions are set here does not matter.
+Please [visit this link](https://devcenter.heroku.com/articles/app-permissions) for more information on available permissions.

 ## Attributes Reference
 The following attributes are exported:

 * `id` - The ID of the team collaborator
-* `app` - The team application the collaborator is part of
-* `email` - The team collaborator's email address
-* `permissions` - The permission set for this team collaborator

 ## Import
 Team Collaborators can be imported using the combination of the team application name, a colon, and the collaborator's email address